If you love everything Southern or you want to honour your Southern roots, here’s something that would forever remind you of the beautiful South.

 It is derived from Middle French word “bonne,” meaning “good” or derived from the Latin word “bonus” which also means “good.”

-It is derived from an English word meaning “rhythm, flow.”
+It is derived from an English word meaning “Rhythm and flow.”

 It is derived from the Dakota Indian word “shaiyena” which is from “shaia” meaning, to speak unintelligibly.